What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 What Is Faith-Based Counseling?

-Faith-based counseling comes in many forms, but it is always rooted in the spiritual or religious principles of the person or organization providing it.
+Faith-based counseling provides emotional and spiritual support that can help you deal with a wide variety of issues.
+It comes in many forms, but it is always rooted in the spiritual or religious principles of the person or organization providing it.

 Sometimes, that just means your counselor sees their work with you as part of a religious or spiritual mission to serve others.
-Whether you actually discuss spiritual subjects or incorporate religious practices into your sessions with your faith-based therapist is nearly always up to you.
-And chances are good that there is a spiritually-oriented therapist out there who is a good match for you even if your spiritual views fall outside of the major religions.
+Whether you actually discuss spiritual subjects or incorporate religious practices into your sessions with your faith-based therapist is up to you.

 DEEP DIVE